zearom32/kagglepipe/santander-customer-transaction-prediction/README.md

 cd keras-tft
 tfx pipeline create --engine kubeflow \
     --build_target_image gcr.io/renming-mlpipeline/santander-custom \
-    --pipeline_path tfxbeam.py
+    --pipeline_path tfxbeam.py \
-    --endpoint <KFP-host-name>
+    --endpoint 1c4774e7d442cc4c-dot-us-central2.pipelines.googleusercontent.com
+```

-# It may takes a while in the phase of using skaffold to compile container image.
+It may takes a while in the phase of using skaffold to compile container image.
 It will compile and upgrade to KFP.
-```